profemzy/akowe/README.md

 ## Invoice System

 Create professional invoices from timesheet entries.
 See the [invoice documentation](./docs/invoice.md) for setup and workflow information.

+## AI-Powered Tax Features

+Akowe includes comprehensive AI-powered tax features to optimize your tax position:

+### 1. Smart Tax Categorization

+- **Smart Tax Category Recommendations**: Get intelligent suggestions for expense categories based on title and vendor information
+- **Tax Implications Analysis**: View CRA tax category mapping, deduction rates, and special tax rules for each expense category
+- **Expense Analysis Dashboard**: Access the AI Tax Analysis page to identify potential tax optimization opportunities
+- **Missing Receipt Detection**: Automatically identify expenses over $100 missing receipts that could be problematic during audits
+- **Tax Optimization Suggestions**: Get personalized recommendations to maximize deductions

+Access these features:
+- From the expense list page, click the "AI Tax Analysis" button in the top toolbar
+- When creating or editing an expense, use the "Get AI Category Suggestions" button
+- Visit `/expense/analyze-expenses` directly to see the full analysis dashboard

+### 2. AI Tax Planning & Prediction

+- **Income & Expense Projections**: Get year-end projections based on current data
+- **Tax Bracket Analysis**: See which federal tax bracket you're in and how close you are to the next one
+- **Monthly Breakdown**: View month-by-month income and expense projections
+- **Strategic Tax Planning**: Receive timely suggestions for tax optimization strategies
+- **Effective Tax Rate Calculation**: Understand your real tax burden percentage

+Access these features:
+- From the tax dashboard, click the "AI Tax Planning" button (only available for current year)
+- Visit `/tax/prediction` directly to see the full planning dashboard

 ## Mobile API